-Accountability and quality assurance: the drug court judge must play a key role to ensure that necessary services are in fact being provided in the manner anticipated practices.
+Accountability and quality assurance: the drug court judge must play a key role to ensure that necessary services are in fact being provided in the manner anticipated

+As noted above, most drug court programs are utilizing multiple service providers who are providing a panoply of services to participants which need to be consistent with the individual's treatment plan as well as evidence-based practices.
 Mechanisms must be developed to provide the Court with information regularly from each service provider documenting the services being provided and outcomes, as appropriate; drug tests conducted (with results); outpatient services provided, both individual and group; and other measures of service provision.
 This information needs to be matched with the comments participants provide, outcomes being observed, and periodic observation.